 Under the framework of these CSR guidelines, CSR reporting is increasingly encouraged by the government while still remains voluntary in China.
 Chinese governments in the central and local levels have published a series of standards guiding businesses to release their CSR reports.
-SAC issued a national standard in 2015 (GB/T 36001-2015) that sets general guidelines for companies and other organizations expecting to develop and publish a CSR report.
-It has laid out basic principles of reporting, key aspects of report planning, steps for report compilation, and measures aimed at improving the credibility of a report (SAC, 2015).
+SAC issued a national standard in 2015 (GB/T 36001-2015), which is a public voluntary standard that sets general guidelines for companies and other organizations expecting to develop and publish a CSR report.
+It has laid out basic principles of reporting, key aspects of report planning, steps for report compilation, and measures aimed at improving the credibility of a report (Standardization Administration of China, 2015).
 Separately, stock exchanges in China are strong advocates of CSR reporting.
 Since 2008, the Shanghai Stock Exchange (SSE) has been making and enforcing disclosure requirements for listed Chinese and overseas companies.
 In particular, the release of environment-related information has become mandatory for listed companies in the extractive sector.
-The SSE also issued its environmental, social and governance (ESG) reporting guidance, though it seems very broad in scope on how to report (SSE, 2008).
+The SSE also issued its environmental, social and governance (ESG) reporting guidance, though it seems very broad in scope on how to report (Shanghai Stock Exchange, 2008).
 In a similar vein, the Shenzhen Stock Exchange (SZSE) published its ESG reporting guidance in 2006, while its contents look more detailed.
 According to this guidance, listed companies should report their implementation of CSR relevant to labor protection, environmental impact, product quality and community relations.
-They also need to address public concerns on measures and timetable for improvement (SZSE, 2006).
+They also need to address public concerns on measures and timetable for improvement (Shenzhen Stock Exchange, 2006).